estrattonbailey/loll/README.md

 ## loll 🤣
-A fun(ctional) little frontend application framework.
+A fun(ctional) little frontend application framework. **This is not production-ready.** It's fun-ready.

 ## Features:
 1. Async routing, useful for data fetching